-- A. Business entertainment expenses incurred with respect to clients are normally reimbursable provided that such expenses further the interests of the ACA, resulting in some useful information or action.
-Entertainment expenses for meals do not require pre-approval; all other entertainment expenses require pre-approval in writing by the employee's manager and COO.
-Entertainment expenses will be reimbursed only upon the submittal of, itemized receipts. - B. State of Arizona funds shall be used to pay for only the meal portion of business entertainment expenses.
-Any other element of business entertainment expenses including but not limited to alcoholic beverages and tickets to sporting events shall be paid for with other funds (which may include on a reimbursement basis in the event meal and other entertainment expenses are included within the same bill).
+A. Business entertainment expenses incurred with respect to clients are normally reimbursable provided that such expenses further the interests of the ACA, resulting in some useful information or action.
+Entertainment expenses for meals do not require preapproval; all other entertainment expenses, including pre-ordered catering, require preapproval in writing by the employee's manager.
+Reimbursement of employee-paid entertainment expenses will require the submittal of itemized receipts.

+B. State of Arizona funds shall be used to pay for only the meal portion of business entertainment expenses.
+Any other element of business entertainment expenses - including, but not limited to, alcoholic beverages shall be paid for with other funds (which may include on a reimbursement basis in the event meal and other entertainment expenses are included within the same bill).
+To the extent possible, all non-meal entertainment expenses should be pre-approved by the COO.

-- C. Client entertainment shall not be conducted at adult entertainment establishments. - D. The payment of business entertainment expenses shall be made in the same manner as travel expenses as set forth in ACA procedures.
-To provide management with a clear understanding of the appropriateness of entertainment expenses, the following information shall be submitted in conjunction with a request for preapproval or reimbursement of entertainment expenses, whichever is applicable: (i) the names, company affiliations and titles of all persons entertained; (ii) the reason for the entertainment; and (iii) the outcomes, next steps, and business information resulting from the entertainment.
-All such forms shall be approved by the COO or CFO.
+C. Client entertainment shall not be conducted at adult entertainment establishments.

+D. The payment of business entertainment expenses shall be made in the same manner as travel expenses as set forth in ACA procedures.
+To provide management with a clear understanding of the appropriateness of entertainment expenses, the following information shall be submitted in conjunction with a request for preapproval or reimbursement of entertainment expenses, whichever is applicable: (i) the names, company affiliations, and titles of all persons entertained; (ii) the reason for the entertainment; and (iii) the outcomes, next steps, and business information resulting from the entertainment.
+All such forms shall be approved by the employee's department head, the COO or the CFO.